Andy Berkin Head of Research at Bridgeway bio image

 This rules-based flexibility highlights a benefit of systematic investing versus pure indexing.
 If you are tied directly to an index, by and large, that flexibility no longer exists.
 To track an index, you must buy and sell precisely when the index dictates, even if that means buying at the high and selling at the low.

 Does this mean we will get it exactly right every single time?
 It might be surprising to say – but probably not.
 Especially with speculative cases, it may be tough to nearly impossible to hit the top.
 But the discipline of our investment process allows us to have a set process in place, realizing gains along the way without putting the portfolio at extreme risk.
 We humbly know that there’s always more to learn and believe in the process of seeking continuous improvement.
-We stay curious, in line with our principles of relational investing.

 I know we all love stories, and often that extends to story stocks.
 But a disciplined, systematic process will allow you to invest well, sleep well, and leave the entertainment in the theatres.